calibrachain/pitch/README.md

 Imagine the BIPM, at the very top of the pyramid, issuing its foundational reference certificates on a highly secure Layer 1 blockchain, like Ethereum or its own blockchain.
 This is the ultimate anchor of digital trust.

-Now, each National Standard (NMI) can operate its own high-throughput, low-cost Layer 2 network.
+Now, each National Standard (NMI) can operate its high-throughput, low-cost Layer 2 network.

-INMETRO (Brazil) can have its own local L2.
+INMETRO (Brazil) can have its local L2.

 NIST (USA) and PTB (Germany) can have theirs.